macskay/hetzner-letsencrypt-wildcard-auto-renew/README.md

 ```

 You can run the script monthly.
 If the certbot-auto returns a `Certificate is not yet due for renewal` the script will stop immediately, otherwise the renewal process is started.

+# Disclaimer

+Even though the scripts are used in production on my system and are tested on a Ubuntu 18.04.02 system I do neither claim correctness nor completeness on these scripts.
+Use at your own risk!